Myndex/apca-introduction/analysis.md

 > _Again I generated random color pairs and used them to compare APCA to WCAG 2.x:_

-Because invalid math is used, xi's faux analysis are archived.
+Because invalid math is used, xi's modified analysis are archived.
 [A correct comparison can be seen here](https://github.com/Myndex/SAPC-APCA/discussions/30#discussioncomment-1904967)

 .